digital-h-gmbh/devtools/README.md

 }
 ```

+If you don't have a config yet, create one by doing `npx eslint --init`.

 This allows for addition of custom rules in your config, if there is a need for it.
 Should there be a need to fully disable or change a rule from this configuration, please open a Pull Request.

 ### Supported Languages/Frameworks